d-bl/MAE-gf/docs/counting-new.md

 ### Observations from real lace

-1. A stitch without a cross is in fact two different “stitches”.
-The twists can be done at the end of the previous stitches.
+1. A stitch without a cross is in fact two different stitches.
-2. If a stitch starts with a twist, we can apply this twist at the end of the previous stitches, with the same result.
-3. An incoming right twist is the same as an outgoing left twist for a diagonal net with only one stitch.
+2. An incoming right twist is the same as an outgoing left twist for a diagonal net with only one stitch.
-4. Twists before the first cross or after the last cross are viewed as actions that occur between stitches and can be done either before the stitch or after the stitch.
+3. Twists before the first cross or after the last cross are viewed as actions that occur between stitches and can be done either before the stitch or after the stitch.
-5. <span class="stch">Cross only</span> is a valid stitch.
+4. <span class="stch">Cross only</span> is a valid stitch.
 However, a lacework with only crosses and no twists at all does not hold together. <span class="stch">Cross only</span> can only be used in combination with other stitches.
-6. Twist left followed by twist right is the same as twist right followed by twist left.
+5. Twist left followed by twist right is the same as twist right followed by twist left.
 This is the same as twist both pairs.
 Short: lr = rl = t.
-7. A twist left and right is treated as one action because the left and right sides are done in parallel by the lacemaker.
+6. A twist left and right is treated as one action because the left and right sides are done in parallel by the lacemaker.
-8. Stitches with many actions can be viewed as varieties of plaits and tallies.
+7. Stitches with many actions can be viewed as varieties of plaits and tallies.
-9. Stitches can be “mirrored” vertically by switching right and left twists.
-Stitches can be “mirrored” horizontally by applying the twists and crosses backwards.
-Please note: this is not a real mirror.
+8. Stitches can be “mirrored” vertically by switching right and left twists.
+Stitches can be “mirrored” horizontally by applying the crosses and twists backwards.

+_Notes on mirros_
+* The mirroring of stitches is not a real mirror.
 A real mirror changes which thread lies on top.
-Please note: viewing a stitch upside down is viewing the stitch mirrored vertically and horizontally.
-Please note: in the actual lace the appearance of the "mirrored" stitch depends on the grid chosen, e.g. a diagonal grid or a horizontal grid.
+* Viewing a stitch upside down is viewing the stitch mirrored vertically and horizontally.
+* In the actual lace the appearance of the "mirrored" stitch depends on the grid chosen, e.g. a diagonal grid or a horizontal grid.
+* When applying a horizontal mirror, the twists between the stitches stay where the are.

+### Twists between stitches

+Between every two stitches, 0, 1 or more twists can be made.
+Examples:
+* crc : crc , crct , crcr , crcl , crctt , crctr , crctl , crcrr , crcll , crcttt , crcttr , crcttl, crctrr , crctll , crcrrr , crclll , ...
+* ctctc : ctctct , ctctcr , ctctctt , ctctctr , ctctcrr , ctctcttt , ctctcttr , ctctctrr , ctctcrrr , ... (rule 6 is applied)

 ### Pins

 Pins can be put anywhere between the two pairs of the stitch: <span class="stch">ctPctctc</span>, <span class="stch">ctctPctc</span>, <span class="stch"> ctctctPc</span>, <span class="stch">ctctctcP</span>.
 Also, we can make a pinchain: <span class="stch">ctPctctPc</span> and even put the pin between bobbin 1 and 2.
 Although the placing of the pin can change the appearance of the ground, we do not consider pins in our listing and counting.

-### Rules for counting and cataloguing stitch words
+### Rules for counting and cataloguing words representing stitches

 1. Every word must start with a “c”.
 2. Every word must contain at least one symbol of the set { t, r, l }.
 3. For a consecutive sequence of the symbols { t, r, l } in a word, if the sequence contains an “r”, it cannot contain an “l”.
 Similarly, if the sequence contains an “l”, it cannot contain an “r”.
 4. For a consecutive sequence of the symbols { t, r, l }, the sequence must be arranged in least lexicographical order: “t” &lt; “r” &lt; “l”.
 (This gives a canonical form.
 Lexicographical order, which is like alphabetical order, puts all of the symbols in a consistent order so that strings like rtrr, rrtr, trrr and rrtr, when sorted, are all the same, i.e. trrr.)
-5. Observation 4 tells us, that we can write a stitch as starting and ending with "c", followed by 0 or more twists.
+5. Observation 3 tells us, that we can write the words as starting and ending with "c", followed by 0 or more twists.
 For listing and counting we ignore the twists between two stitches.
 6. Vertical mirrors.
 In the word, the first occurrence of a symbol from { r, l } must be an “r”.
 7. Horizontal mirrors.
 We have not yet discovered a general rule for words that mirror each other horizontally.
 The search has done by listing all “quartets”.
 Keep the word with the least lexicographic representation.